aring87/Sentinel-Detection-As-Code/Sentinel_Detection_As_Code/Docs/gap_closure_summary.md

 # Gap Closure Summary

-This summary outlines the improvements made to your Sentinel detection rules by incorporating 14 new detections across various CKC and MITRE ATT&CK phases.
+This summary outlines the improvements made to Sentinel detection rules by incorporating 14 new detections across various CKC and MITRE ATT&CK phases.

 ## ✅ Detections Added by Phase